-“Between 40 and 70% of customers, whether they’re B2B or B2C, leave their supplier because they believe they don’t really care about them.
+“Between 40 and 70 per cent of customers, whether they’re B2B or B2C, leave their supplier because they believe they don’t really care about them.
 It’s a hugely important thing in the customer/brand relationship, that feeling of ‘they’re really trying to help me.
 They’re trying to make it easier for me to do business with them.
 They really like me as a person.
-And [in a B2B context] they like dealing with us as a company.’”
+And [in a B2B context] they like dealing with us as a company.”

 Customer service, and customer experience, has always been important, but today more so than ever.
 The service levels set by consumer brands set the bar for everyone else.
 If you’re working in B2B, you’re judged against the standards set by Amazon, Uber and Apple – and the B2B customer journey is significantly longer, more complex and involved than booking a taxi or buying an album.

 Brown explains that, because of this, customer centricity is a potential key differentiator and critical to longer term sustainability and survival for businesses.
 “Technology is changing things in the way in which day-to-day customers are now getting information, interacting with their suppliers and learning about what’s available more broadly around the world beyond just locally,” he says.